-People most at risk of bedsores are those with a medical condition that limits their ability to change positions or those who spend most of their time in a bed or chair.
+People most at risk of bedsores have medical conditions that limit their ability to change positions or cause them to spend most of their time in a bed or chair.

-Bedsores can develop quickly.
+Bedsores can develop over hours or days.
 Most sores heal with treatment, but some never heal completely.
-You can take steps to help prevent bedsores and aid healing.
+You can take steps to help prevent bedsores and help them heal.

 Bedsores fall into one of several stages based on their depth, severity and other characteristics.
 The degree of skin and tissue damage ranges from red, unbroken skin to a deep injury involving muscle and bone.

-For people who use a wheelchair, pressure sores often occur on skin over the following sites:
+For people who use wheelchairs, bedsores often occur on skin over the following sites:

 When to see a doctor